 3. There's more great gear than ever to keep you warm

 Stop by any REI, Patagonia or EMS, or even better, your local outdoor sports store, and ask the knowledgeable salespeople there about what you'll need.
 In the last 20 years, and especially the last 10, outdoor gear has dropped weight while keeping you warmer, is more waterproof and windproof (while simultaneously becoming more breathable) and looks a lot more fabulous than it did in the past.
-Look for tomorrow's post where I'll detail some of my favorite outdoor sports products.
+(In fact, check out some of my favorite outdoor sports gear.)

 How to run safely in the cold